nulib/manifest-edit-ui/README.md

 1. Sign into Google;
 2. Upload a local Word document;
-3. Match filename with expected document, ex: `translation.docx`
+3. In second codeblock, match filename with expected document, ex: `translation.docx`

 **Before**